CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 As BGP peers are established and updates are received, prefixes might be installed in the RIB and advertised to BGP peers even though the information from all peers is not yet received and processed.
 Depending on the timing of the updates, prefixes might be installed and propagated through BGP, and then immediately withdrawn and replaced with new routing information.
 Read-only mode minimizes this BGP route churn in both the local RIB and with BGP peers.

-Enable read-only mode to reduce CPU and network usage when you restart the BGP process, or when you issue the `clear` `ip bgp` command.
+Enable read-only mode to reduce CPU and network usage when you restart the BGP process.
 Because intermediate best paths are possible for the same prefix as peers get established and start receiving updates at different times, read-only mode is particularly useful in topologies where BGP learns a prefix from many peers and the network has a high number of prefixes.

-To enable read-only mode:
+The following example commands enable read-only mode, set the `max-delay` timer to 300 seconds and the `establish-wait` timer to 90 seconds.

+The default value for max-delay is 0, which disables read-only mode.
+The update delay and establish wait can be any value between 0 and 3600 seconds.
+The `establish-wait` setting is optional; however, if specified, it must be shorter than the `max-delay`.

 {{< tabs "48 ">}}

 {{< tab "NCLU Commands ">}}

-Run the `net add bgp update-delay <seconds> [<establish-wait-seconds>]` command, where the update delay and establish wait can be any value between 0 and 3600 seconds.
-The following example command enables read-only mode, sets the `max-delay` timer to 300 seconds and the `establish-wait` timer to 90 seconds.

 ```
 cumulus@switch:~$ net add bgp update-delay 300 90